CompEvoMetu/aDNAworkshop/README.md

-# Workshop in computational analysis of ancient genome
+# Workshop in computational analysis of ancient genomes

 ## General info